LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ConversationBuilder/overview.md

 * **Integration** - Activates an integration that you've configured in the Integrations tab.

 Using the Interactions Toolbar is simple; simply select the interaction you'd like to add to the Dialog Workspace.
-It will be then added and you can start configuring it (for example, if you choose a simple, text based question, you'll now be able to type in the question you'd like the bot/automation to ask the user).
+It will be then added and you can start configuring it (for example, if you choose a simple, text based question, you'll now be able to type in the question you'd like the automation to ask the user).
 For more information on the different interactions available to you, see [this guide](conversation-builder-conversation-builder-interactions.html).

 ### Settings and Other